Rachel V. Stevens

 Overview

-With over 20 years of experience, Rachel Stevens is a seasoned litigator focusing on general commercial and impact litigation.
-She has advised a broad range of clients, including pharmaceutical manufacturers, major media companies, and insurers on issues ranging from product liability litigation, defamation claims, contract disputes, employment advice to insurance coverage.
+With over 20 years of experience, Rachel Stevens is a seasoned litigator focusing on general commercial and impact litigation, and recovery opportunities for clients.
+She has advised a broad range of clients, including pharmaceutical manufacturers, major media companies, individual employees, and financial services firms on issues such as product liability litigation, defamation claims, contract disputes, employment advice, and insurance coverage.
 Rachel approaches all her matters with the dual goal of providing outstanding client service and efficient yet innovative legal strategies.

 Career & Education